-The Company is currently conducting a post-market clinical trial to further expand its body of clinical outcome data for the MyndMove product.
-This trial is funded by the SCI Research Program under the United States Department of Defense office of the Congressionally Directed Medical Research Programs, award number W81XWH-16-1-0790.
-The trial began enrollment of approximately 60 patients in June 2019 and is scheduled to conclude in June 2022.
+The Company has been conducting a post-market clinical trial to further expand its body of clinical outcome data for the MyndMove product.
+This trial was funded by the SCI Research Program under the United States Department of Defense office of the Congressionally Directed Medical Research Programs, award number W81XWH-16-1-0790.
+The trial began enrollment of approximately 60 patients in June 2019 and concluded on July 28, 2022.
 This is a randomized two-arm, parallel group, multicenter, single-blind, controlled trial comparing electrical neuromodulation delivered by MyndMove therapy to intensive upper-limb conventional therapy in the treatment of individuals with moderate to severe motor impairment to their arms and hands from an incomplete, cervical, traumatic SCI.
+The trial was completed on July 28, 2022.